HOME REPAIR PROGRAM

 We built a wheelchair ramp that was custom made for the right height for the car and to gain easy access to the home.

-On this home we replaced a front and back porch that were unsafe.
+In the fall of 2012, we replaced the porches for a Bennington resident.
 Rosemarie Jackowski wrote a very special tribute to Noble Levesque, one of the volunteers who helped rebuild her porches.
-Read the tribute.